 HTTPS and SEO

-It’s been discussed over the last few years whether or not converting a website to HTTPS has a positive effect on search engine rankings.
-Google announced in 2014 that it will positively rate sites with a secure connection via HTTPS.
+It’s been often discussed over the last few years whether or not converting a website to HTTPS has a positive effect on search engine rankings.
+Google announced in 2014 that it would positively rate sites with a secure connection via HTTPS.
 Google justified its decision by claiming that it wants to make the internet more secure by prompting website owners to encrypt their sites without exception.
 According to official statements by the search engine giant, all websites that are not encrypted will be marked with a red ‘X’ in the Chrome browser.
-To date, HTTP sites have always been shown as white, while HTTPS have been labeled with a green padlock.
+To date, HTTP sites have always been shown as white, while HTTPS have been labelled with a green padlock.
 Following this move, HTTPS is to be standardised for all websites.

-Regardless of the Google’s plans, using HTTPS sends a message of quality and professionalism to visitors.
+Regardless of Google’s plans, using HTTPS sends a message of quality and professionalism to visitors.
 Internet users are becoming more aware of some of the finer points on the topic of data security, meaning that even laypeople are able to recognise if a site is secure or not.